Needs More Than a Vacuum Cleaner

 This is true.
 Several cyclists passed me on my jaunt.
-The northward views of the river are somehwhat diminished by the chainlink fencing, but that’s unavoidable.
+The northward views of the river are somewhat diminished by the chain-link fencing, but that’s unavoidable.

-The trail just sort of ends on the South Windsor side at Main Street, which is anything but a bustling thoroughfare.
-Think tobacco and corn fields more than apartment buildings and Walgreens.
+just sort of ends on the South Windsor side at Main Street, which is anything but a bustling thoroughfare. continues on South Windsor lowland roads for a bit before becoming a protected path again.
+In this part of town, think tobacco and corn fields more than apartment buildings and Walgreens.

-As CTMQ readers reading an incredibly boring page, you know why Bissell Bridge is called Bissell Bridge, right?
+As CTMQ readers, you already know why Bissell Bridge is called Bissell Bridge, right?
 It’s a big deal.
 Something to do with the oldest ferry in the United States?
 A service that began in 1648?
 Well over a century before there even was a United States?

 The ferry ceased operation after 269 years of service, in 1927.
 And until I-291 was built in the early 1990’s, crossing the Connecticut was a huge pain in the butt.
-By the way, if you want to read something infinitely more interesting than this page, the history of full beltway around Hartford (including I-291), courtesy of kurumi.com, is fascinating.
+By the way, if you want to read something infinitely more interesting than this page, the history of full beltway around Hartford (including I-291), courtesy of my friend kurumi, is fascinating.

 That ended my walk that day, but in 2020 I picked up where I left off and rode the rest on my bike, thus completing the full Captain John Bissell Trail.
 Let’s continue…